anubhavde/turbo-memory/README.md

 - Contain at least one code cell and at least one markdown cell.
 - Have code written in the Python language.
 - Have had empty cells removed.

-- The first-stage test set contains notebooks from an approximately 90-day historical window of time.
-- The second-stage test set will contain a similar number of notebooks, collected from a future 90-day window of time.
-This is necessary to prevent models from looking up the order of existing public notebooks.
-The selection criteria for second-stage notebooks will be monitored for competition fairness purposes.
-For example, it will exclude competition participants' own notebooks.

 ### **Training Data**